NEWECX/vendor-sdk/doc/use-newecx-cli.md

         2) values_map for shape and other keys

-           To map shape in the current feed is the first step, you are expected to map all potential shapes.
+           To map shape in the current feed is the first step, you are expected to map all potential shapes that will use in your feed.

            The sames are expected for other keys that have values_map.

         3) cost and cost_per_cara

-           You will need provide only one.
+           You need to provide only one.
 If both are provided, the newecx cli checks the data integrity between them.

 ### Step 4 run validate

    newecx --validate-inventory

-   Here are sample output:
+   Here are sample outputs:

         total diamonds: 583 passed count: 568